-Is to provide you with proven varieties of plants propagated onsite, using soil mediums without peat moss or perlite, in reused pots.
+Is to provide you with proven varieties of plants propagated onsite, using peat-free soil mediums, in reused pots.

 A prolific producer of rich, dark berries.
 Noted for its Anthocyanin content.
 Clustered flowers are insectary.
 Growth is 4-6' per year if cut back in the winter after all the leaves have fallen.
 Moist to dry soils.
 Full-sun on the coast.
 Berries must be cooked before eating.
 1-gallon pot.